My Isuzu Belletts

 The re-built 1600cc OHV engine with twin SU copies develops 93 hp

-Digital camera shot of engine 23rd August 1998
+Digital camera shot of totally re-built engine, 23rd August 1993

 I hope you liked my selection of Belletts.